Christmas Decor Trends 2026 — What's In This Year

 The five trends above are designed to layer together, not compete.
 Here's a practical approach to combining them:

 The Full 2026 Tree: Start with a base of natural wood bead garland (natural materials trend) wound through the branches.
 Add a jewel-tone velvet ribbon in emerald or sapphire as a wide swag (jewel tones + oversized ribbon).
 Layer in mercury glass ornaments in champagne gold and copper (vintage + warm metallics).
 Top with an oversized velvet bow in a contrasting jewel tone.
+All of this layering shows best on a full, realistic-profile tree — our guide to the best realistic artificial Christmas trees covers four 7.5-foot picks from about $200 to $358.

 The 2026 Mantel: Lay a dried botanical garland as the base.
 Arrange 4–6 brass taper candle holders of varying heights with ivory candles.
 Add a few copper or rose gold mercury glass ornament clusters.
 Finish with an oversized velvet bow at one end.